 Assuming your photos all end with the same extension (e.g. .jpg), you can do a simple Find and Replace.
 Change .jpg to .jpg; to add your separators, then copy the contents of the text file and paste in the web form.

 Now that you have a text document with all of your photo names, be sure to include it with your upload of photos as a titles page.
-Another alternative may be to combine your photos and titles on a contact sheet, as mentioned on this blog post.
+Another alternative may be to combine your photos and titles on a contact sheet.

 I'll grant you that this step adds a bit more to your registration process, but it's a small issue compared to the possibility of having your registration invalidated if some of the cases working through the courts turn out that way.